haapanen/blog-source/content/posts/dotnet-core-plugin-dependency-injection.md

 The above example with the original plugin example will work but there's one major issue: All of the plugins need some sort of configuration.
 Blob storage and DB integrations need a connection string, HTTP integration needs an URL to send the message to.

-You could approach this by initializing the settings in the plugin by reading the settings from a file, injecting and using the IConfiguration interface or through some other method.
-However it would require you to define the settings initialization logic for each integration separately.
+We could approach this by initializing the settings in the plugin by reading the settings from a file, injecting and using the IConfiguration interface or through some other method.
+However it would require us to define the settings initialization logic for each integration separately.

 ```csharp
 public class BlobStorageArchiveIntegration : IIntegration